 The ASSIST is run by a dedicated team of undergraduate students at the University of the Witwatersrand in Johannesburg.

 A native of Granite Bay, Calif., Dennis studied History of Art and Architecture with a focus on architecture at Harvard College, where he also completed his premedical requirements.
 In his free time, Dennis served as Sports chair for The Harvard Crimson and spent four years reporting on men's basketball.
 A summer spent working with the Special Olympics South Africa inspired Dennis to return to Johannesburg after graduation to help found the ASSIST.
-Dennis is now a fourth-year medical student at the University of California, San Francisco.
+Having graduated from the University of California, San Francisco, School of Medicine, Dennis is now a first-year general surgery resident at the University of California, Los Angeles.

 Ian spent his undergraduate years at Harvard College as a student of Psychology.
 During his time there, he cultivated a wide range of interests, taking a year off to work at Samsung in Seoul, Korea and then at JYP Entertainment in New York, USA.
 He has loved basketball since he was two years old and has loved learning and education all his life.
 Ian has experience teaching/mentoring secondary school students in a classroom and has dunked a basketball on a regulation rim.